-These days, more often than not, the pie is made from fresh salmon, I personally prefer to use some cured or smoked salmon for it – gravadlax is perfect, I find the rich taste of cured salmon complements the eggs, rice and cream perfectly.
-Generally, the rice used is just lightly flavoured rice but from my very first couple of bites, I have always felt that a flavoured rice would do so much better.
-To that end, I have always made a quick risotto type rice to go with my coulibiac.
+These days, more often than not, the pie is made from fresh salmon.
+I personally prefer to use some cured or smoked salmon for it – gravadlax is perfect, I find the rich taste of cured salmon complements the eggs, rice and cream perfectly.

 Quite often, all the ingredients are mixed up and put in the pie altogether but I prefer layering them, as not only is this more aesthetically pleasing but it also allows you to savour each ingredient as a part of the whole!
 I finish it off by sprinkling some breadcrumbs over the pastry, a new trick a friend of mine taught me recently, but you can leave it plain or decorated with pastry shapes.

-So, here’s my recipe for Coulibiak, perfected over a decade!
-Made easier with shop bought puff pastry!
-Less than 100 days to Christmas, apparently (!) – perfect Christmas main course for non meat eaters!
+So, here’s my recipe for Coulibiak.
+Made easier with shop bought puff pastry and a perfect Christmas main course for pescatarians!

 - 1 portion of risotto bianco (recipe below)

 - 1 x 320g/11oz pack all butter puff pastry